Manuel Lozada: Biography

 Manuel Lozada was of Mestizo descent as well as being a member of the Cora tribe.
 He was born to Norberto Garcia and Cecilia González in 1828.
 His father died when he was a very young child.
 Lozada's mother lacked the means to raise him so he was adopted by his uncle, José María Lozada, whose surname he adopted.
 As a boy, he helped his uncle take care of animals on the family farm.
 When Lozada was young he attended the town's parochial school.
 He was unable to complete elementary school as he was required to contribute to the family income.
 This included supporting uncles, aunts, and his five cousins, three of whom died of fever at a young age.

 According to a legend, Manuel Lozada grew up to be a cowboy on the Cicero Blanca hacienda of Pantaleón González.
 He worked as a servant to the wife of the farm owner until his death.
 He eloped with Maria Dolores, the farmer's daughter, for which he was arrested and sent to the Tepic jail.
 Once released, he was again imprisoned for searching for Maria Dolores but was released after a short period of time as a result of his mother's pleading.
-Once freed, Once freed, he again fled in the company of María Dolores to Sierra de Alica.
+Once freed, he again fled in the company of María Dolores to Sierra de Alica.

 A soldier named Simón Mireles whipped Lozada publicly in the town square.
 This incensed Lozada who, in the company of a group of Cora natives who were discontented with the government, searched for, found, and executed the soldier.
 The nickname "The Tiger of Alica" was born, and this bandit and sometimes insurgent wreaked havoc for several years in the canton of Tepic.

 Another less romantic version says that little is known about his early years.
 Lozada was a bandit who became prominent during the 1855-56 dispute between two companies in Tepic.
 He ceased to be a bandit when he allied himself with a prominent family of Tepic, the Rivas.

 In 1857, he defeated the troops of Lieutenant Colonel José María Sánchez Román and, in 1859, he dispersed the government troops under the command of Colonel Valenzuela.
 On 2 November of the same year, he attacked the city of Tepic.